 This method works best for softer thinset or workspaces where the majority of the thinset came up during tile removal, and some minor cleanup is needed.
 It may also be more effective if you heavily wet down the thinset first to try to soften it up.

 If you are lucky enough to be dealing with thinset that responds well to the soaking, then this can be a speedy job with minimal mess, though some extra time will be needed on the front end to let the thinset soak.

 Pros: Not physically demanding; minimal dust in the work area if properly soaked.

-Cons: Effectiveness varies based on the type and sq ft of thinset; can be messy as wet thinset flings around.
+Cons: Effectiveness varies based on the type and sq ft of thinset; it can be messy as wet thinset flings around.

 Power Chisel and Floor Stripper

 There are several types of power tools that will work as the ideal type of tile removal equipment and can chisel away at thinset and self-leveling underlayment.
 These tools use a chisel bit and a rapid back and forth motion to chip away at the mortar.
 If you are using one of these tools, then goggles are a necessity as small pieces of tile shrapnel will fly away.

 This method also tends to create a fair amount of dust that gets into the air, so a dust mask is also a good precaution.
 It is not usually necessary to wet down the thinset to let the tool do its work.
 In fact, it is best not to use water because the mechanical action is to chip off the hard stone, not pry it up from the concrete.
 The mechanical method is usually best for contractors to turn to when the thinset does not soften up when it is soaked.

 Pros: Requires little prep work so it can be started immediately after pulling up tile flooring; it can also be used for the removing tile; it requires only one tool for the job.